kanaria69/Mainecoco/README.md

-## Why did the banana go to the doctor?
-He was not "peeling" well.
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.